-Since version 3.1, the Spring framework offers an abstraction towards several different sources through which you can easily configure your application: the Environment.
+Since version 3.1, the Spring framework offers an abstraction towards several different sources through which you can easily configure your application: the Environment

 In this post I describe a micro benchmark that I ran to prove that, while it’s a convenient API if you’re using Spring in your application, it might introduce a performance penalty for which you should not use it outside of your initialization code.

-Before getting into the numbers, a quick digression on the internals of the Environment that are important to this post.
+Before getting into the numbers, a quick digression on the internals of the Environment

 From the documentation: